petersulyok/smfc/README.md

 Important notes:

- 1. `[CPU zone] / [HD zone} min_level / max_level`: Check the stability of the fans and refine these values on demand.
+ 1. `[CPU zone] / [HD zone} min_level / max_level`: Check the stability of your fans and adjust the fan levels based on your measurement.
 As it was stated earlier, IPMI can switch back to full rotation speed if fans reach specific thresholds.
 You can collect real data about the behavior of your fans if you edit and run script `ipmi/fan_measurement.sh`.
 The script will set fan levels from 100% to 20% in 5% steps and results will be saved in the file `fan_result.csv`:

 		root:~# cat fan_result.csv
 		Level,FAN1,FAN2,FAN4,FANA,FANB